Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

-Houseplant showing signs of root rot with yellowing wilting leaves - root rot treatment guide
+Houseplant showing signs of root rot with yellowing, wilting leaves

 If you’re reading this, you probably know that feeling.
 The panic of realizing your plant might be dying.
 The confusion of not knowing if you can save it.